syncfusion-content/blazor-docs/blazor/gantt-chart/criticalpath.md

 The critical path in a project is indicated by a single task or a series of tasks.
 If a task in critical path is delayed, the entire project will be delayed.
 A task is considered to be critical if any delay to this task would affect the project end date.

-The critical path can be enabled in Gantt Chart by using the built-in toolbar button or [EnableCriticalPath](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableCriticalPath) property set true in the [SfGantt](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html) component.
+The critical path can be enabled in the Gantt Chart by using the built-in toolbar button or by setting the [EnableCriticalPath](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableCriticalPath) property to true in the [SfGantt](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html) component.

 The following code example shows how to display the critical path in the Gantt control: